-- 5 cups rice krispies 160g
+- 5 cups rice krispies, 160g

-- 300 g dark chocolate I use a mixture of 50% and 70% cocoa
+- 300 g dark chocolate, I use a mixture of 50% and 70% cocoa

-- 1 tablespoon 15g butter
+- 1 tablespoon butter, 15g

 - Pour the mixture into the prepared pan and very gently use the back of a spoon to coax the mixture into the corners of the pan so that everything is evenly distributed but not too heavily compacted.

 - Pour the chocolate mixture over the top of the rice krispie treats and spread out evenly with a spatula.
 Leave to set in the fridge for about an hour before cutting into squares.
-I recommend running your knife under hot water before cutting - this ensures that you get nice clean cuts.
+We recommend running your knife under hot water before cutting - this ensures that you get nice clean cuts.